Oleh Kovalenko

-Oleh Kovalenko (born 11 April 1988) is a Ukrainian professional footballer, who plays for Real Pharma Odesa in the Ukrainian Second League.
+Oleh Kovalenko (born 11 April 1988) is a Ukrainian former professional footballer.
 He plays the position of midfielder or striker.
 His former clubs include FC Helios Kharkiv, FC Dnister Ovidiopol and FC Pärnu Vaprus in Estonian Meistriliiga.

 He scored his first Meistriliiga goal on 30 August 2008, in the 22nd minute of a 1–2 loss against JK Maag Tammeka Tartu.